apitestbase/apitestbase.github.io/_docs/en/quick-start.md

 Double click the dmg and copy `API Test Base.app` to your /Applications folder.

-Open the `/Applications/API Test Base.app`, and you'll see a dialog stating '"API Test Base.app" can't be opened because Apple cannot check it for malicious software'.
-This is because the app hasn't been signed using Apple certificate (which is not free).
+Open the `/Applications/API Test Base.app`, and you'll see a warning dialog stating '"API Test Base.app" can't be opened because Apple cannot check it for malicious software'.
+This is because the app hasn't been digitally signed using Apple certificate (which is not free).
+Below steps enable you to launch API Test Base.

 Click OK on the dialog, open System Settings, go to Privacy & Security, and you'll see a warning message 'API Test Base.app was blocked from use because it is not from an identified developer'.